Reaves shines as No. 9 Oklahoma tops Iowa State 66-56

 - Oops!Something went wrong.Please try again later.

-AMES, Iowa (AP) Austin Reaves and Oklahoma got pushed by Iowa State on Saturday.
+AMES, Iowa — Austin Reaves and Oklahoma got pushed by Iowa State on Saturday.

 They responded with their own big run.